St. Bonaventure’s program in Rehabilitation Counseling is located within the NCATE-accredited School of Education.

 The program, which leads to an MSED in Counselor Education, provides a sound theoretical foundation in counseling, as well as extended research-based knowledge in the areas of group and individual counseling, counseling techniques, testing and diagnosis.
 Extensive hands-on field experiences are required.

-This 48-hour program, which is registered by New York state, is designed for individuals who wish to help people with physical, mental, emotional, or social disabilities at various stages in their lives.
+This 48-credit program, which is registered by New York state, is designed for individuals who wish to help people with physical, mental, emotional, or social disabilities at various stages in their lives.
+Rehabilitation counselors help:

 - students to develop strategies to live with their disability and to move from school to work

 - veterans cope with the mental or physical effects of their military service

 - elderly people adapt to disabilities developed later in life due to illness or injury.